lojikil/akvo/README.md

 Values in this Bigloo-like Scheme have several annotations:

-- is the value sybolic or concrete?
+- is the value symbolic or concrete?
 - is there a trace?
 - a tag (UUID) for each and every value within a program